The difficulties to get housing for farm workers Aug 4 2023

 In 2018 I thought it would be a good idea to have some farm help after being diagnosed with Leukemia and being 70 years old.
 While in hospital I arranged for a new addition be added to our house for the purpose of housing farm help.
 It was a major expense of about $250,000.
 Unfortunately I took a few years to somewhat recover from the Chemotherapy and Stem cell transplant so it took another 5 years until I was 75 years old that I was able to get the apartment completed.

 The building permit was fairly easy to obtain in 2018 but something has changed in the meantime because now we have a DEVELOPMENT AGREEMENT which makes life for the farmer a lot more difficult.
-I now have to sign the development agreement whether I agree or not since I have too much invested in the project.
+I now have to sign the development agreement whether I agree or not since I have too much invested in the project to question it.
 Not agreeing to the DEVELOPMENT AGREEMENT would mean many more weeks or months trying to make any changes to the agreement or simply giving up farming.

 I had the septic system looked at by the fellow that does the septic system installations bring his equipment here and he assured me that the system was fine.
-The second building inspector also said this was fine but now he is no longer with Bayham and I am told that there was no official document given the the Bayham office so now I need to start the process again.
-Finally we have a building permit but that is only the beginning as there are many requirements to fulfill.
+The second building inspector also said this was fine but now he is no longer with Bayham and I am told that there was no official document given the the Bayham office so now I had to start the process again.
+Finally we have a building permit but that is only the beginning as there are yet many requirements to fulfill.

 Little did I know that I would also need to sign the development agreement as stated below which really made me aware of the tremendous difficulty I was about to encounter with various unknown regulations from the different departments and different officials and it is at their discretion if they find it acceptable.